 Photo: Via Benefit Cosmetics.

-After you’ve contoured and added your color, it’s time to play with highlights.
+For Universal Highlighting After you’ve contoured and added your color, it’s time to play with highlights.
 “Apply a liquid highlighter to the high points of the face, and then blend them out with a damp sponge,” Bhatty says.
 She loves the varied options from Benefit “depending on your skin tone,” but High Beam is a universal best bet.

-High Beam Highlighter, $26, available at
+Benefit High Beam Highlighter,